mindfulness for teens

 • Fun-filled activities and games to introduce mindfulness concepts

 • Discussion and exploration of experiences

-• Daily practice encouragement and support to aid integration of mindfulness tools into life beyond school
+• Assistance in the integration of mindfulness tools into life outside the school

 Staff and children share their experience of mindfulness and .b (credits to Mindfulness in Schools Project and the Oxford Mindfulness Centre)